gabrielkrieshok/digital-development-guide/topics/mapping-and-gis.md

 ### Portals

 - [GIS Lounge](https://www.gislounge.com/) — Introduction to using GIS data, find up to date and interesting types of raster and vector data and further resources to other downloading sites.
-- [Free GIS Data](http://freegisdata.rtwilson.com/) — A list of links to over 300 sites providing freely available geogprahic datasets, all ready for loading into a Geographic Information System.
+- [Free GIS Data](http://freegisdata.rtwilson.com/) — A list of links to over 300 sites providing freely available geographic datasets, all ready for loading into a Geographic Information System.
 - [Penn State Open Educational Geography Resources](http://open.ems.psu.edu/courseware) — Wide range of free online geography and GIS courses, including Problem-Solving with GIS, Cartography and Visualization, Open Web Mapping, and Location Intelligence for Business.